 Frequently Asked Questions

-ABO advises Candidates to schedule an exam date as early as possible to avoid testing day conflicts with other Prometric clients.
-Registration for each exam typically opens 3 months prior to the beginning of the exam period.
-If it is late in the exam window and you cannot find a date that accommodates you, please contact ABO at firstname.lastname@example.org or 314-983-4226 and we will work with Prometric to see if a mutually agreeable date can be found.
+ABO advises candidates to schedule an exam date as early as possible to avoid testing day conflicts with other Meazure clients.
+Registration for each exam typically opens 2 months prior to the beginning of the exam period.
+If it is late in the exam window and you cannot find a date that accommodates you, please contact ABO at [email protected] or 314-983-4226 and we will work with Meazure Learning to see if a mutually agreeable date can be found.

 No. The ABO board certification exam is only offered in English.

 The American Board of Optometry recognizes that candidates may need to take an unscheduled break from testing while the exam clock continues to run.
+Meazure Learning test Center staff will explain the procedure that must be followed when taking an unscheduled break.
 Extended absences, multiple breaks or excessive cumulative time away from testing will be subject to scrutiny by the ABO.
 Additionally, the policies of the building housing the testing center regarding smoking, possession of foods and beverages either in the lobby or the grounds outside the building must be obeyed.

 An examination interrupted by external causes or technological problems not controlled by the candidate will be continued if at all possible.
 All interruptions in testing greater than one hour will be reported to the ABO by the test administrator or other designated employee.
 If the examination is predicted to resume within the next hour, candidates will be encouraged to remain at the testing center to complete the examination.
-Candidates who wish to leave will have their examination rescheduled at a mutually convenient time for the candidate, the ABO, and Prometric.
-Any exam section that is not completed will be replaced for any subsequent testing. (e.g. if a candidate has completed 100 of 160 questions, the entire test form will be replaced, and the candidate will subsequently take a new 160 question form.)
-Should an interruption exceed two hours, candidates will be advised that testing for the day has terminated and the examination will be rescheduled at the earliest possible mutually convenient time for completion of the examination.
+Candidates who wish to leave will have their examination rescheduled at a mutually convenient time for the candidate, the ABO, and Scantron.

 Any candidate whose board certification examination was interrupted longer than one hour for non-candidate issues, whether or not the candidate was able to finish the examination, will be contacted by the ABO prior to scoring to determine if the candidate wishes the examination to be scored.
 The candidate must indicate in writing that he/she wishes to have the examination scored, or the results invalidated.